Quicksoapy/Quicksoapy/README.md

 I'm currently studying for a HBO Bachelor degree.

 ---
-I have a homeserver on which i run Proxmox, on top of which i run a multitude of things such as:
+I have a homeserver on which I run Proxmox, on top of which I run a multitude of things such as:
-- a pfSense custom router which has an IP-SEC Tunnel between my partner's servers,
+- a pfSense custom router which has an IP-SEC Tunnel between my server and my partner's servers,
-- a TrueNAS instance which is used by quite some other personal projects, but also things like photos that are important to me.
+- a TrueNAS instance which is used by quite some other personal projects, but also things like photos that are important to me,
-- a DNS server, which also syncs with afformentioned partner's server
+- a DNS server, which also syncs with afformentioned partner's server,
-- a Navidrome music server
+- a Navidrome music server,
-- a Immich photo hosting server, including a very cool facial recognition
+- a Immich photo hosting server, including a very cool facial recognition.

-Still have some things i wanna setup, such as monitoring tools such as Grafana with InfluxDB
+There's still some things I wanna set up, such as monitoring tools such as Grafana with InfluxDB.

 ---

-In terms of programming, i haven't done as much of that as infrastructure stuff, but trying to get into it again.
+In terms of programming, I haven't done as much of that as infrastructure stuff, but trying to get into it again.
-I like Go, i have a good amount of experience with C#, I want to learn either or both C and Rust.
+I like Go, I have a good amount of experience with C#, I want to learn either or both C and Rust.

 ---